The Virginia Teaching and Certification Resource

 Virginia Teacher Education Requirements

-The initial step toward becoming a teacher in Virginia is to complete the state’s educational requirements.
+The initial step toward becoming a certified teacher in Virginia is to complete the state’s educational requirements.
 First, a bachelor’s degree must be earned at an accredited academic institution.
 In addition, a state-approved teacher preparation program is required.
 In some cases, a state-approved alternative program may be completed instead.

 Virginia Teacher Testing Requirements